 The MRes teaching team are leading researchers who publish in ‘internationally excellent’ and ‘world leading’ journals.
 Members of the team also have a strong track record of securing research funding, including from UK research councils and the European Union, and regularly advise governmental and policy bodies.

-The MRes Business and Management provides both a stand-alone Master of Research in Business and Management and a programme of training for PhD researchers.
+The MRes in Business and Management Research Methods provides both a stand-alone Master of Research in Business and Management Research Methods and a programme of training for PhD researchers.
 It is part of a suite of very high prestige courses approved by the Economic and Social Research Council (the chief government sponsored agency that funds British-led economic and social research) for use in general research training of ESRC sponsored students undertaking PhD research.
 The course can be seen as equipping students for academic careers but it can also provide or enhance managers’ critical skills in both generating and evaluating the validity, reliability and limitations of evidence for decision making and implementation.

 Following studying a Master's degree in entrepreneurship in France, I wanted to pursue my passion in environmental entrepreneurship further with a PhD.
 An MRes in management research offered an excellent foundation for doing this.